Trifluoroacetic anhydride: Uses

 Trifluoroacetic anhydride has various uses in organic synthesis.

 It may be used to introduce the corresponding trifluoroacetyl group, for which it is more convenient than the corresponding acyl chloride, trifluoroacetyl chloride, which is a gas.

-It can be used to promote reactions of carboxylic acids, including nucleophilic acyl substitution, Friedel-Crafts acylation, and acylation of other unsaturated compounds.
+It can be used to promote reactions of carboxylic acids, including Friedel-Crafts acylation and acylation of other unsaturated compounds.
 Other electrophilic aromatic substitution reactions can also be promoted with trifluoroacetic anhydride, including nitration, sulfonation and nitrosylation.

 Similar to acetic anhydride, trifluoroacetic anhydride can be used as a dehydrating agent and as an activator for the Pummerer rearrangement.

 It can be used in place of oxalyl chloride in the Swern oxidation, allowing temperatures up to −30 °C.

 With sodium iodide, it reduces sulfoxides to sulfides.

 Trifluoroacetic anhydride is the recommended desiccant for trifluoroacetic acid.